 Who must file taxes?

 If you earn more than $400 from Uber or Lyft, you must file a tax return and report your driving earnings to the IRS.
 Most Uber and Lyft drivers report income as sole proprietors, which allows you to report business income on your personal tax return.
-If you earned less than $400 from Uber or Lyft, you may still have to file and report the earnings if you have to file for other reasons.
+If you earned less than $400 from Uber or Lyft, you may still have to file and report your earnings if you have to file for other reasons.

 Which forms do you use to file self-employment taxes?